 Which will give you the best return will depend on a number of factors, such as your location, type of bike being sold and how happy you are using different on-line selling methods.

-Check out our Guide to the Best place to sell a second hand kids bike to find out which suits you best.
-If you decide to sell on Ebay, then our guide on how to sell your kids bike on Ebay will help you get the possible price.
+If you decide to sell on eBay, then our guide on how to sell your kids bike on eBay will help you get the possible price.

 Q4: How much is my kids old bike worth?

-The best way to get an idea of the value of a second hand kids bike is to do a quick search on ebay and Preloved of completed sales for the same bike.
+The best way to get an idea of the value of a second hand kids bike is to do a quick search on eBay and Preloved of completed sales for the same bike.
 Look at the prices achieved for similar quality bikes, and note whether these were collection only or posted out.
+You do this by setting the filter to “Sold”.

 Be realistic with your pricing when you’re selling your kids old bike.
 Even with a quality kids bike, prices will vary depending on condition.
 If your child has been taking part in cyclocross races every weekend for 3 years, or the bike has been stored outside all winter, you’re not going to get as much for a bike as one that’s been taken up and down a cycle path several times during the summer months.